 19. Aluminum foil and foil packaging can be reprocessed into engine parts and other mechanical components.
 Always recycle these separately.

-20. Keep the lids and labels on paint and aerosol cans before you recyclable them so that recyclers know the former contents.
+20. Important recycling tip- keep the lids and labels on paint and aerosol cans before you recyclable them so that recyclers know the former contents.

 21. Copper and all copper alloys are 100 percent recyclable.
 Copper, brass and bronze are also bright metals.
 If you have copper vessels, pots and vases, get them re-polished and give them away as gifts.
 Or, you can use them as decorative objects within the house.